 The most ethical and responsible way I know to present my articulated and informed opinion regarding any film is by recommendation — from my personal highest to my bitter least — conveniently rated in skulls for a bit of spooky fun.
+FYI: I only bother with ratings because aggregators like Rotten Tomatoes use them, but if you want to know how any film got earned my rating, please read my review!

 Four Skull Recommendation Out of Four